iammohitvs/lite-store/README.md

 ## Future Improvements

 This project is always looking for improvements, and anyone reading this can clone it onto their system and improve upon it.
-If your wondering where you can help, here are some ideas:
+If you're wondering where you can help, here are some ideas:

 -   Support for More Data Structures like `Lists`, `Hashes` and `Sets`
 -   Advanced Persistence (AOF) by logging data onto disk after every operation instead of a snapshot on shut-down